pypa/packaging.python.org/source/extensions.rst

-   cover publishing as wheel files on PyPI or a custom index server cover creation of Windows and Mac OS X installers mention the fact that Linux distros have a requirement to build from source in their own build systems anyway, so pre-built binaries for *nix systems currently aren't common
+   cover publishing as wheel files on PyPI or a custom index server cover creation of Windows and Mac OS X installers mention the fact that Linux distros have a requirement to build from source in their own build systems, so binary-only releases are strongly discouraged